Trey Anastasio at Red Rocks, August 1996

 MTI Rotophaser replaced by Motion Sound Pro 3

-For the fall tour Trey switched to the Motion Sound Pro 3 Leslie unit — a more sophisticated rotating speaker system that would become a central part of his sound going forward.
+For the Fall tour Trey switched to the Motion Sound Pro 3 Leslie unit — a more sophisticated rotating speaker system that would become a central part of his sound going forward.

-Small percussion kit added to stage setup
+Small percussion kit continues

 02